arahi7860/installfest/ruby.md

 code ~/.zshrc
 ```

-at the very bottom of this file, add the following lines:
+Next, at the very bottom of this file, add the following lines:

 ```
 export PATH="$HOME/.rbenv/bin:$PATH"
 eval "$(rbenv init -)"
 ```

-3. **Close your terminal window and open a new one.**
+3. **Hard close your terminal and reopen.**

 ## Installing Ruby